VESTALLICA/vL-pedspawner/README.md

 based off https://github.com/Lanzaned-Enterprises/LENT-PedSpawner

-support and dev discord: https://discord.gg/ktzjBM2MkZ ?
+support and dev discord: https://discord.gg/ktzjBM2MkZ

 some features:

-dead guards can be looted via qbtarget and will delete after being looted. ped will also delete after a predefined time in the config if not looted.

 has templates for creating patrol routes and custom relationships for peds.